aead/chacha20/README.md

 Install in your GOPATH: `go get -u github.com/aead/chacha20`

 ### Requirements
-All go versions >= 1.5.3 are supported.
+All go versions >= 1.8.7 are supported.
-Please notice, that the amd64 AVX2 asm implementation requires go1.7 or newer.
+The code may also work on Go 1.7 but this is not tested.

 ### Performance